 Acinar cell carcinoma

-Acinar cell carcinoma is rare – about one or two out of a hundred pancreatic cancers (1-2%).
-It may be more common in men.
+Fewer than one out of a hundred pancreatic cancers (less than 1%) are acinar cell carcinomas.
+Acinar cell carcinoma is more common in men.
 It develops in the acinar cells at the end of the ducts (see diagram above), which produce the digestive enzymes.
-Symptoms can include tummy (abdominal) pain, weight loss, and feeling and being sick (nausea and vomiting).
+Symptoms can include tummy pain, weight loss, and feeling and being sick (nausea and vomiting).

 Solid pseudopapillary neoplasm

-This type of pancreatic cancer is very rare.
-It usually affects children.
+This rare type of pancreatic cancer mostly affects children.
+It is extremely rare in adults.

 Questions to ask

-- What type of pancreatic cancer do I have?
+- What type of cancer do I have in my pancreas?

 - Is it an exocrine or neuroendocrine tumour?